Policy on avoiding and combating corruption

 V. Training/revision of the policy

+The anti-corruption measures and rules form part of TAG compliance training, which is mandatory for all employees.
 The policy has been approved by the Management Board of TAG Immobilien AG and is reviewed at regular intervals.